EduardOrellana/Eccomerce-Erorellana/README.md

 # Database and Analyze Project

-This is the first application for the First Sprint
+This is the Second Project for the Second Sprint
 # Video Link
 [Video](https://youtu.be/gx8EchZxZvU)
 # Dashboard Link